DePaul University > Admission & Aid > Financial Aid > Types of Aid > Federal Loans

 Note: If your parent has borrowed a Federal Direct Parent PLUS loan, and a credit balance occurs as a result of their loan disbursement to your student account, the credit balance will be refunded based on the preference established by your parent.
 Visit our Federal Direct Parent PLUS Credit Balance FAQ for more information.

 All federal student loans obtained by you or your parent are reported to and tracked in the My Aid section of your Federal Student Aid account.
 Log in using your Federal Student Aid ID username and password.
 It can take up to six weeks for newly disbursed loans to reflect on your account.
-Your loan records are accessible to all authorized users, including schools, student loan guaranty agencies, lenders, federal agencies and other authorized users.
+Your loan records are accessible to all authorized users, including schools, student loan guaranty agencies, lenders, federal agencies, and other authorized users.
 Only federal loan information is reported to Federal Student Aid (formerly National Student Loan Data System (NSLDS)).
 Private educational loan information is not reported to Federal Student Aid.
 You should reach out to your loan servicer for more details.